binsec/binsec.github.io/_posts/2022-10-25-phd-postdoc-offer.md

 Supervised by our senior researchers, the **recruited candidates will be involved in the scientific activities of the team**.
 These activities mainly include solving research problems, formalising research ideas, implementing and evaluating software prototypes, publishing and presenting at top conferences, as well as participating to the scientific life of the team (paper reading groups, hackatons, etc).
 Postdocs and PhD students will be able to dedicate a *small* fraction of their time to **teaching**, if they want so.
 Our former team members have been able to secure stimulating positions in academia or industry and we will support you in advancing your career.

 **SPECIFIC INFO FOR POSTDOC CANDIDATES** - Postdoc candidates should have (or be close to have) a **Ph.D. in Computer Science**.
 We are primarily looking for candidates with a good research experience in one or more of the following domains: software security, formal methods, software engineering, programming languages, architecture or systems.
 Postdocs will be expected to tackle more challenging problems with less supervision than PhD students.
 They may be involved in supervising interns.
-Each postdoc position will have a **duration of 2 years**.
+Each postdoc position will have a **duration of 2 or 3 years**.

 **SPECIFIC INFO FOR PHD CANDIDATES** - PhD candidates should have (or be close to have) a **Master (or equivalent) in Computer Science**, with good results in topics related to the doctoral work that they would conduct in our team.
 They should be persistent, rigorous, motivated and curious individuals.
 Authorship of a scientific publication or real-world coding experience are a plus.
 Each PhD position will have a **duration of 3 years**.